cern-eos/eos/doc/configuration/quarkdb.rst

    18) REPLICA node2.foo.bar:7777 ONLINE | UP-TO-DATE | NEXT-INDEX 21
    19) REPLICA node3.foo.bar:7777 ONLINE | UP-TO-DATE | NEXT-INDEX 21

-The above output yields, that node1.foo.bar is currently the leader.
-All redis commands are issued against the leader.
+The above output yields that node1.foo.bar is currently the leader.
+Most redis commands are typically issued against a leader.

-You can verify that your cluster is operational:
+You can verify that your cluster is operational setting and getting a key on the leader:

 .. code-block:: bash